Frucor Suntory is proud to lead for the environment. We want to make sustainability an easier choice for consumers.

 - invested in hybrid vehicles for our sales team

-We were named a Top 10 carbon reducer by Toitū in 2020 – an acknowledgement of the work we’ve been doing over the last three years.
+We were named a Top 10 carbon reducer by Toitū in 2020 and a Toitū Brighter Future Finalist in 2021.

 Zero waste to landfill across all sites by 2030